roVer-HM/crownet-testbed/README.md

 # Crownet Testbed - ARC-DSA

-A testbed for evaluating **Adaptive Rate Control for Decentralized Sensing Applications (ARC-DSA)**.
-This project implements a Spring Boot-based testbed that runs on multiple Raspberry Pi nodes to conduct network load experiments and evaluate rate adaptation algorithms.
+A testbed for evaluating Adaptive Rate Control for Decentralized Sensing Applications (ARC-DSA).
+This project implements a Spring Boot–based testbed running on multiple Raspberry Pi nodes to conduct network load experiments and evaluate the ARC-DSA algorithm.

 ## 🎯 Overview